greyorange-labs/rebar3_openapi_generator/README.md

 - ✅ Simpler testing of metadata definitions
 - ✅ Improved code readability

 > **✅ Verified:** The plugin fully supports function-based and resource module patterns.
 Metadata defined in separate functions or resource modules is correctly extracted and included in the generated OpenAPI specification.
-See `test_resource_pattern.erl` for a working example.
+See `test_export_openapi.escript` for verification.

 ### Path Parameters